Víctor García (footballer, born June 1994): Vitória Guimarães

 On 28 August 2017, García joined Vitória S.C. on a four-year contract.
 He played 13 matches in his first season in Minho, helping to a ninth-place finish.

 García was loaned to second-tier team F.C.
 Famalicão on 21 January 2019.

 Alcorcón

 On 17 September 2020, García signed a two-year deal with AD Alcorcón of the Spanish Segunda División.
 He totalled 42 games during his spell, being relegated in 2022.

 Moreirense

 García returned to Portugal in August 2022, on a one-year contract at recently relegated club Moreirense FC.
 He featured rarely for the second-division champions, mainly due to injury.

 Later career

 On 8 August 2023, Primera Federación side Cultural y Deportiva Leonesa announced the free signing of García on a one-year contract, with an option for a further season.
+He totalled 95 appearances while achieving promotion at the end of the 2024–25 season, returning to the third tier in June 2026 with SD Huesca.

 International career

 A former youth international, García won his first full cap for Venezuela on 10 August 2011 at the age of only 17, playing the last minutes of the 2–0 friendly loss to Honduras held in Fort Lauderdale, Florida.